 One of the biggest ways to be supportive in the Support Center is to empower other users by sharing your knowledge and experience.
 Participate!
 Share your feedback!
 Share your best practices!

 When you share with the community, expect questions and the occasional (friendly) debate.
-Approach these interactions with patience and respond in the most encouraging way.
 Keep in mind that users are coming to the table with different levels of experience and exposure to Ad Astra products, and their goals and use cases may be different from yours.

 Before you choose to comment or post in the Support Center, we strongly encourage you to take a peek at the following posts in the Community.